mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 .. code:: typescript

    {
-      region: String, // Required.
+      region: String,
-      key: String, // Required.
-The Amazon Resource Name (ARN) to the AWS customer master key (CMK).
+      key: String, // The Amazon Resource Name (ARN) to the AWS customer master key (CMK).
-      endpoint: String // Optional.
-An alternate host identifier to send KMS requests to.
+      endpoint: Optional<String> // An alternate host identifier to send KMS requests to.
 May include port number.
    }

 If the kmsProvider is "azure" the masterKey is required and has the following fields: